 Applying to the Program

-Applications have two deadlines.
-December 1 is the early deadline.
-Following this date applicants will begin to be reviewed, and no fee waivers are allowed beyond this date.
 The FINAL application deadline is January 1, after which point no applications will be accepted.

 We use a holistic review process and take into account your grades (particularly in STEM coursework), GRE scores, letters of recommendation, and statement of purpose.
 Our aim is to determine how you and your goals fit into our research environment.
 A Ph.D. in chemistry is a research degree.
 As such, meaningful research experiences are particularly important to the review committee.
 This can be in the form of undergraduate research, summer research experiences (such as NSF REUs), or internships.
 Recommendation letters from your research mentors are very valuable.

 Applicants should have worked, or be currently working, towards an undergraduate degree in chemistry, biochemistry, or chemical biology, or have completed equivalent 35 hours of the basic undergraduate courses in general chemistry, quantitative analysis, inorganic chemistry, organic chemistry, and physical chemistry.
 Relevant research experience is strongly recommended.